IronOxidizer/alpine-persistent-usb/README.md

 # alpine-persistent-usb
-Guide for making a Alpine Linux USB with persistence
+Guide for making an Alpine Linux USB with persistence

 Note: Replace all instances of `{?X}` (including the braces) with the proper value